Kajja/multigame/README.md

 Multigame
 =========

-Multigame is a library, or perhaps more of a platform, to help you manage and build multiplayer games.
+Multigame is a library, or perhaps more of a platform, to help you manage and build JavaScript multiplayer games.
 It takes care of connecting players and viewers (=spectators) to games and handles the communication between them.
 It runs on node.js.

-There is a server part and a client part of the library.
+There is a __server part__ and a __client part__ of the library.
 The client part exposes an object that acts a bit like a proxy for the game that runs on the server, and that the client is connected to.

 A multigame server can handle many games instances, of different or the same type, simultaneously.
 The WebSocket protocol is used to communicate between server and clients.